Blane245/musicgenerator/README.md

 The application is designed around the user interface and supported by a context provided.
 The three parts of the application are the header, body, and footer.

 ## Component Structure
-Classes are used to define sound generator objects (SFPG, SFR, Noise) that are persisted in files while the user interface and sound generation are implemented through React functions.
+Classes are used to define sound generator objects (CMG, SFPG, SFRG, Noise, Wiener, Euclidean) that are persisted in files while the user interface and sound generation are implemented through React functions.
 The general structure of the classes are
 1. A set of attributes that define the objects of the class.
 2. A *constructor* that requires a parameter to name the object.
 Other optional parameters may be present.
 4. A *copy* function that makes a copy of the current object.
 This is used to cause React to trigger hooks when one or more of the properties of the object changes.
 5. A *setAttribute* function that is called by the object maintenance functions of the user interface.
 6. An *appendXML* function that added the objects definition to an XML document to be written to external storage.
-7. A *getXML* function that reads the object from a XML string
+7. A *getXML* static function that reads the object from a XML string

+Other function may be available for special needs.

 ## Header

-The header is laid out in a grid containing a menu and a controls display.
+The header is laid out in a grid containing, title line,  a menu and a controls display.

+The title line contains the logo, the program name and versio0n, the currently open file name, and a button for adding a comment to a file.

-The menu has options for starting a new file, opening an existing file, save a file and creating a new track.
+The menu has options for starting a new file, opening an existing file, save a file, and creating a new track.

 The controls display provide for selection of a Soundfont file from the soundfont file server, manages the time line display pan and zoom, time line interval, and provides for control of the execution of preview and record.